nazunalika/linux-guide-and-hints/docs/el/freeipa.md

     If this is the case, they will need to be in different domains (e.g., example.com and ipa.example.com, or example.com and example.net).

-    If you are in a larger environment, it may be detrimental instead.
+    If you are in a larger environment, it may be detrimental to do this.
     In this case, having a way to keep users in sync between AD and IPA might be the better option.
 This is because AD lookups can be resource intensive, and a large AD environment can slow down performance or not work at all without sssd tuning.
+I personally would recommend against a trust with AD and find a way to keep things in sync between both domains.

     All trust information is in [this section](#active-directory-trust)